Piotr-cloud/SmartAnonymizationSystem/README.md

   - scipy, graphviz, mtcnn, psutil, gdown and others (venv)
 - Update of host operating system repository (“sudo apt update”)

+### Windows
+Tested on version: Windows 11 Home

+The following SW can be run on Windows with WSL version 2 (Windows Subsystem for Linux) support of Ubuntu virtualization.
+To do that, this following instruction might be helpful: [InstallWSL](_README/InstallWSL.md).

+Whenver WSL 2 is installed, and Ubuntu subsystem is available, continue installation with the instruction described in [Ubuntu](#ubuntu) section above.

 ## Run
 To run the system, do the following:
 1) Make sure project is properly installed (see [Installation](#installation) chapter)